 Marilynn is driven by a passion for the sector, an appreciation of the diversity represented, as well as an entertaining sense of humor.

-Having grown up in an old Northeast Indiana farmhouse surrounded by corn fields and pastures and after returning from adventures through the mountains and valleys of Arizona, Lettie is a yet another happily home-again Hoosier.
+Having grown up in an old Northeast Indiana farmhouse surrounded by corn fields and pastures and a few adventures through the mountains and valleys of Arizona, Lettie is one of those happily home-again Hoosiers.

-She’s mom to two lively girls who make her laugh and newly wed to a yogi who cooks, cleans, and reminds her of the gift of focusing on her breath.
+She’s mom to two lively girls who make her laugh and wife to a yogi who reminds her of the gift of focusing on her breath.
+Sophia, the family dog, periodically stops traffic with her good looks.

 Amber Recker moved here from Illinois in 2002 and is proud to call Fort Wayne home.
 She’s a non-profit leader, freelance writer, community volunteer, and food blogger, with over ten years of writing and marketing experience.